chrisyeh96/africa_poverty_clean/README.md

 - disk storage: 500GB
 - GPU: TODO

-The software requirements are listed in the `env.yml` file, which is meant to be used with `conda` (version 4.8.3).
+The main software requirements are Python 3.7 with TensorFlow r1.15, and R 3.6.
+The complete list of required packages and library are listed in the `env.yml` file, which is meant to be used with `conda` (version 4.8.3).
 See [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for instructions on installing conda.
 Once conda is installed, run the following command to set up the conda environment:

 ```bash
 conda env create -f env.yml